containers/ramalama/docs/ramalama-rm.1.md

 % ramalama-rm 1

 ## NAME
-ramalama\-rm - Remove specified AI Model from local storage
+ramalama\-rm - remove AI Model from local storage

 ## SYNOPSIS
 **ramalama rm** [*options*] *model*

 ## DESCRIPTION
-Remove specified AI Model from local storage
+remove AI Model from local storage

 ## OPTIONS

 #### **--all**, **-a**
-Remove all local models
+remove all local Models

 #### **--help**, **-h**
-Print usage message
+show this help message and exit

 #### **--ignore**
-Ignore errors when specified model does not exist
+ignore errors when specified Model does not exist

 ## EXAMPLES